WolderLabs/Wolder/docs/decisions/readme.md

 # Decisions

 This directory contains decision records for Wolder.

-For new ADRs, please use [adr-template.md](adr-template.md) as starting point.
-More information on MADR is available at <https://adr.github.io/madr/>.
-General information about architectural decision records is available at <https://adr.github.io/>.
+These are not meant to be overly formal.
+The point is to help document development choices, people forget things and new contributors might need the context.

+There is a [decision-template.md](decision-template.md) available, if helpful.